 What is Bicipital Tenosynovitis?

 Bicipital tenosynovitis usually occurs in middle-aged to older, medium to large breed dogs.
 Dogs exhibit an intermittent to constant forelimb lameness that is typically aggravated by exercise.
 Pain is exhibited on hyperflexion and occasionally hyperextension of the affected shoulder.
 Loss of forelimb muscle mass is also a common finding.
-A presumptive diagnosis of bicipital tenosynovitis is made by taking a thorough history, performing a comprehensive physical exam, and by reviewing x-rays.
-X-rays may reveal mineralization of the biceps tendon, mineralization within the biceps groove, or sclerosis (hardening of the bone, seen as increased whiteness on x-rays) below the biceps groove.
-Ultrasound may be used to look for structural changes of the biceps tendon or a joint fluid sample may be obtained to help rule out infectious causes of joint pain.
+A presumptive diagnosis of bicipital tenosynovitis is made by taking a thorough history, performing a comprehensive physical exam, and by reviewing x-rays and CT scans.
+X-rays and CT scans may reveal mineralization of the biceps tendon, mineralization within the biceps groove, or sclerosis (hardening of the bone, seen as increased whiteness on x-rays) below the biceps groove.
+Ultrasound may be used to look for structural changes of the biceps tendon or a joint fluid sample may be obtained to help rule out other causes of joint pain.
 A definitive diagnosis is made during arthroscopic shoulder exam.

 Medical management including controlled exercise, physical therapy, weight loss, and anti-inflammatory medications is the first course of action.
-A steroid can also be injected into the tendon sheath to locally reduce inflammation.
+Injections into the shoulder and tendon sheath can reduce inflammation.
 The patient must be strictly rested (leash walks only) for 4-6 weeks with no jumping or rough play allowed.
 If there is no improvement with medical management, then surgical management is considered.
 Surgery consists of completely cutting the biceps tendon after arthroscopic joint evaluation.
-After the tendon is cut and released out of the degenerative biceps groove, it will adhere to the humerus over time affording normal biceps muscle function.
-Non-steroidal anti-inflammatory medications can be used to reduce inflammation and discomfort associated with existing shoulder arthritis.
-As with most orthopedic conditions, weight management is one of the pillars to successful long-term management.
+After the tendon is cut and released out of the degenerative biceps groove, it is no longer irritated by shoulder motion.
+Non-steroidal anti-inflammatory medications can be used to reduce inflammation and discomfort associated with pre-existing shoulder osteoarthritis.
+As with most orthopedic conditions, weight reduction is one of the pillars to successful long-term management.